1929 Queensland state election: Seats changing party representation

 This table lists changes in party representation at the 1929 election.

+Post-election pendulum

+Note: from 1892 until 1942, Queensland used contingency voting, which was similar to the modern optional preferential voting system.
+In electorates with 3 or more candidates, preferences were not distributed if a candidate received more than 50% of the primary vote.

 Aftermath

 The CPNP found itself in power as the Great Depression took hold.
 It lost power after one term.